 - Africa: Burkina Faso, Burundi, Ivory Coast, Eritrea, Ethiopia, Gambia, Guinea, Liberia, Mali, Nigeria, Sierra Leone, Somalia, Sudan, Sauthern-Sudan, Ghana, Kenya, Zimbabwe, Uganda, the Democratic Republic of Congo, Republic of Congo, Equatorial Guinea and Gabon.

 - Asia: Afghanistan, Bangladesh, India, Iraq, Myanmar (Burma), Pakistan, Philippines, Saudi Arabia, Sri Lanka, Syria, Vietnam and Yemen.

 - Europe: Kosovo

 Certificates from these countries have little or no credibility because they are often forged.
 Exceptions may be made if the Directorate of Immigration (UDI) accepts that the marriage has been entered into in connection with a family reunion.
-The same will apply if a Norwegian foreign service mission is able to certify the marriage.
+The same will apply if a Norwegian foreign service mission is able to verify the marriage.

 Marriage entered into in other countries:

 The certificates must be the original examples and endorsed with an apostille or legalised by the country's foreign ministry.
 Certificates that have been approved by a Norwegian foreign service mission will also be accepted.

 Translation may be needed if the certificate is not in English, Danish or Swedish.
 If the certificate is translated, If the certificates are translated, please submit both the original and the translation.
 If the certificates are translated in another country with the exception of the Nordic countries, the translation must also have an apostille or be legalised by the country’s foreign ministry.